Skip to main content

 Standard · Solanaceae

 Yukon Gold is an early-to-mid season potato (80 to 100 days) developed at the University of Guelph, Canada, in the 1960s.
 Its yellow flesh has a buttery flavor and is versatile for baking, mashing, roasting, and frying.
 Growth is determinate.
 It is susceptible to scab, so keep soil moisture consistent, and it is grown through cutting and curing seed potatoes, planting, several rounds of hilling, and an optional early new-potato harvest before the main lift when the foliage dies back.
-Key facts: 80–100 days to maturity, 6+ hours of sun.
+Key facts: 80–100 days to maturity from planting, 6+ hours of sun.
 Container-friendly (minimum 10-gallon pot).

-Updated June 1, 2026·Backed by 4 cited sources
+Updated June 1, 2026 · Backed by 4 cited sources

 Overview